 Route 66 gives travelers access to reach the Colorado River, in the Grand Canyon, via an access road at Peach Springs.

 The only direct road to the bottom of the Grand Canyon is reached along Diamond Creek Road.
-It is here that travelers can enjoy a dip in the river to cool off while on the road trip of a lifetime!
+It is here that travellers can enjoy a dip in the river to cool off while on the road trip of a lifetime!

 The speed limits along Route 66 vary between 35 miles per hour and 65 miles per hour – but are currently most often 55 miles per hour.